Ruby-004/Diffusion_model_project/README.md

 ### Architecture Design

+#### Model workflow - Quick overview
+Stage 1 - VAE 3D Pre-training: How the 3D encoder/decoder learns to compress and reconstruct 3D flows

+Stage 2 - Dual-Branch VAE with Alignment: Weights from pre-training 3D are frozen.
+A new 2D encoder + decoder branch is trained with the previously learned information of the 3D VAE.
+The critical alignment and cross-reconstruction losses force the 2D encoder to learn vertical velocity information.

+Stage 3: Training the Diffusion Model: Complete flow of adding noise, then denoising with U-net, and learning from microstructure context.

+Stage 4: Inference Phase: New predictions are generated (from random noise → iterative denoising → final output)

 #### 1. **Variational Autoencoder (VAE) - Dual-Branch Architecture**

 **Purpose**: Learn aligned latent representations for 2D and 3D velocity fields, enabling cross-reconstruction from 2D inputs to 3D outputs.